asmblah/php-userland-heap-walker/README.md

 ## Caveats & limitations

-- Scopes other than the global one are not inspected.
+- Scopes other than the global one are not fully inspected; only their arguments are captured through use of `debug_backtrace()`.
-  It should be possible to inspect the arguments of the current call stack using the output of `debug_backtrace()`, but that is not yet implemented.

 - Values bound to `Closure->$this` or inherited by Closures via `use (...)` with no other references will not be discovered.